JoseMariaBernad/SupClub/README.md

 # SupClub
 SupClub is an open source application for the Xamarin Forms platform.
-Its intended use is for t
+Its intended use is for the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MzQ4ODA0MF19
+eyJoaXN0b3J5IjpbLTE5MjQ0MTM1NzldfQ==
 -->